MonoGame/Starter-Kit-3D-Platformer/README.md

 a `levels.json` file which contains a list of all the levels in the game.
 This will allow you to easily add new levels.

+## Debugging Blender Export Script

+First install the required [extension](https://marketplace.visualstudio.com/items?itemName=JacquesLucke.blender-development).

+The run Cmd+Shift+P, `Blender: Start` to start blender and attach the debugger.
+Note: You will be asked for the path to Blender.

+Then open the `ExportScript.py` in VSCode and place a breakpoint.
+Then run Cmd+Shift+P,`Blender: Run Script`.
+You will now be debugging the script.

 ## Ideas for Improvements

 This is your Starter Kit!
 So you can modify it , extend it, take things out.